bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # VedicMultiplicationAlgorithm
-Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, requiring no advanced math knowledge,  multiplies large string numbers in atleast 90% LESS time than Karatsuba algorithm.
+Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, requiring no advanced math knowledge,  multiplies large string numbers in at least 90% LESS time than the Karatsuba algorithm.
 1000-digit long string numbers can be multiplied almost instantly.
 ## Time complexity ##
 ![image](https://user-images.githubusercontent.com/65414576/155485833-6879c3a5-96af-46da-8bd8-24ec270fc61a.png)